Gdoc/Admin

 Total agricultural land use

-This visualisation shows total land used for agriculture (which is a combination of cropland and grazing land) over the long-term, measured in hectares.
-In the following sections you can find disaggregated data for cropland and grazing land change over time.
+This visualization shows the total land used for agriculture (which is a combination of cropland and grazing land) over the long term, measured in hectares.
+In the following sections, you can find disaggregated data on cropland and grazing land change over time.

 Cropland use

-This visualisation shows total cropland (which does not include land for grazing) over the long-term, measured in hectares.
+This visualization shows total cropland (which does not include land for grazing) over the long term, measured in hectares.

 Grazing land use

-This visualisation shows total grazing land over the long-term, measured in hectares.
+This visualization shows total grazing land over the long term, measured in hectares.

 How much land do countries use for agriculture?

 We use roughly half of global habitable land for agriculture.
-But how much of total land area is utilised for agriculture across the world?
+But how much of the total land area is utilized for agriculture across the world?
 In the map here we see the share of total (both habitable and non-habitable) land area used for agriculture.

 There is large variability in the share of land a given country uses for agriculture.
-Allocation ranges from less than ten percent, particularly across countries in Sub-Saharan Africa and the Scandinavian region to close to 80 percent across most regions (including the UK, Uruguay, South Africa, Nigeria and Saudi Arabia).
+Allocation ranges from less than ten percent, for example the Scandinavian region, to close to 80 percent in some countries (including the UK, Uruguay, South Africa, Nigeria, and Saudi Arabia).
 It's important to note that this metric includes both land used for arable (cropland) production and pasture land for livestock grazing; this means that agriculture can consume a large share of land area, even in arid and semi-arid regions where extensive arable farming is not possible.
 We will explore this difference in cropland and pastureland in the following section.

 If we view the map in "chart" mode, we see how the allocation of land to agriculture has changed over time across the global regions.
 The share of land used for agriculture has been slowly increasing across most of the world's regions over the past few decades.
 However, land use across Europe and Central Asia- particularly within the European Union (EU) zone- and North America has been declining.